4 Things You Must Do To Make A Successful Move Overseas—Part I

 2. Adjustment To Environment

-This is a funny one, because some of its aspects can be harder to acclimate to than cultural ones, yet we lump it all in under “culture shock.”
+This is a funny one, because some of these aspects can be harder to acclimate to than cultural ones… yet we lump it all in under “culture shock.”

-These are all environmental factors I’ve had to adjust to in various homes, but similarly forming new habits to meet your new environment can be tough.
+Similarly, forming new habits to adapt to your new environment can be tough.
 If you’re used to driving but give up your car in a move, you suddenly need to get used to walking, biking, or reading bus and metro maps.
 If you’re used to a pretty predictable diet, the local gastronomy might be an upset.
-Even just moving to a hilly city, or a sandy beach, or a humid mountaintop will be an adjustment if you’re not already used to that kind of terrain.
+And moving to a hilly city, a sandy beach, or a mountaintop where the air is thin will be an adjustment if you’re not already used to that kind of terrain.

 What Can You Do?

-Next time, we’ll tackle the next two things on the list—adjustment to culture and appreciating the new.
+Tomorrow we’ll talk through the next two things on the list—adjustment to culture and appreciating the new.

 Editor, Live and Invest Overseas Confidential